nichita-goncear/RickMorty/README.md

 The purpose of this project is to showcase various skills in iOS development through a demo app.
 It includes an authentication flow that allows users to sign in or register, and the main screen presents a list of characters from the Rick and Morty cartoon.
+The current project is still **in development**, watch the 'To be added' section for upcoming features and improvements.

 ## Initial constraints that were established for the project: